oracle/fmw-kubernetes/docs-source/content/oam/configure-ingress/_index.md

    # Type of Configuration Supported Values are : SSL and NONSSL
    sslType: SSL

-   # domainType Supported values are soa,osb and soaosb.
+   # domainType.
+Supported values are: oam
+   domainType: oam

    #WLS domain as backend to the load balancer
    wlsDomain: